-My wall connections had looked fine, but then I changed something and now they no longer seem to connect at the main layer.
+My wall connections looked fine, but then I changed something and now they no longer seem to connect at the main wall layer correctly.
 How can I fix this?

-If there is just one wall connection that is unique to your plan you can use the Edit Wall Layer Intersection tool to change how that wall connects to other walls at that particular intersection.
-If you see that multiple intersections are wrong as in the above image you may need to adjust your Wall Defaults and Wall Type Definition.
+If there is just one wall connection that is unique to your plan, you can use the Edit Wall Layer Intersection edit tool to change how that wall connects to other walls at that particular intersection.
+If you see that multiple intersections are wrong, you may need to adjust your Wall Defaults and Wall Type Definition.
 If multiple intersections are wrong please skip to the second and third sections in this article before trying the first.